HL7NZ/nes-ig/input/pagecontent/getEntitlement.md

 ####  Get Entitlement processing steps:

+1. The user requests a specific Entitlement to be looked up.
-1. A FHIR Client sends a GET request  to the NES  *Coverage* endpoint with the enrolment id in the path
+2. The integrating application sends a GET request  to the NES  *Coverage* endpoint with the Entitlement id in the path
-2. The request is validated - ALT: Validation failure.
+3. The request is validated - ALT: Validation failure.
 Operation Outcome resource returned
-3. The entitlement is retrieved from the NES database
+4. The entitlement is retrieved from the database
-4. An  NESEntitlement is returned to the client
+5. An  NESEntitlement is returned to the client

 ####  Get Entitlement Response Example